 The NC Mall Guide

 In order to send NC items, you must have NC Gift Boxes.
-Gift boxes are non-tradeable NC items typically obtained from redeeming Neocash Cards or from purchasing Gift Box Mystery Capsules (GBCs) when they are available in the Mall.
-You can also play the Trudy's Surprise daily for a chance to win a free NC Basic Gift Box!
-Gift boxes are one-use only items, and you can only send one NC item per gift box.
+Gift boxes are non-tradeable NC items obtained from redeeming Neocash Cards, Trudy's Surprise, or opening Gift Box Mystery Capsules (GBCs).
+Gift boxes are one-use items, and you can only send one NC item per gift box.

 How to Use a NC Gift Box